Kings vs. Ducks Prediction & Picks - November 24

 - Los Angeles finished 1-3-0 in the four games this season when it scored a pair of goals (registering two points).

-- In the nine games when Los Angeles has capitalized on a single power-play goal, it picked up 16 points after finishing 8-1-0.
+- In the nine games when Los Angeles has capitalized on a single power-play goal, it registered 16 points after finishing 8-1-0.

-- The Kings have been outshot by opponents in six games, going 5-1-0 to record 10 points.
+- The Kings have been outshot by opponents six times, and went 5-1-0 (10 points).

 Team Stats Comparison